-- Must be administered intravenously, where medications shall not be added directly to the administration set that contains a blood component or another product. - Should be administered by slow IV infusion (for example: 1000 IU over 5 minutes); or as per product monograph. - Health Canada has approved adult infusion rate recommendations based on the product monograph, though observational literature and experience at Canadian hospitals suggest more rapid infusion rates (such as 1000 IU over 5 minutes) are safe. - Preferentially should be infused through peripheral IV access.
+- Must be administered intravenously, where medications shall not be added directly to the administration set that contains a blood component or another product. - Should be administered by IV infusion (1000 IU over a minimum of 5 minutes); or as per product monograph. - o Health Canada has approved adult infusion rate recommendations based on the product monograph, though observational literature and experience at Canadian hospitals suggest more rapid infusion rates (such as 1000 IU over 5 minutes) are safe. - Preferentially should be infused through peripheral IV access.
 Caution should be exercised when infusing centrally and it is prudent to use product monograph recommended infusion rates when administered through a central line.